longpractice/linux_kernel_index/mm/p.md

 ## pte_clear
 delete the passed page table entry.
 This is usually done by setting it to zero

+## pte_modify
+function provided all architecture to modify the flags of a page entry

 ## pte_page
 return the address of the page holding the page entry

 ## pte_present
-check whether the PAGE_VALID bit of the entry is set
+check whether the PAGE_VALID bit of the entry is set.
+It means whether the page is present or swapped out.

+## pte_read
+function that checks whether the page table entry is readable from user space

 ## pte_t
 ?? direct entries of page tables

+## pte_write
+function that checks whether the page table entry is writable from user space

 ## pte_val
 convert a variable of pte_t to unsigned long